HomeQ and AHistory of WiganContactsNewslettersProjectsMeetingsLinks

 3. Provide a base for research and a resource for field projects within the area.

 Over the years our society has carried out a number of field projects within the Wigan district.
-We are currently working to make the reports of these projects available on-line through the projects area of our web site.
+Reports of these projects are available on-line through the projects area of our web site, and our current activities are recorded in our Project Blog.

 To become a member, please fill in this application form.